-The College Risk Behaviors Study (CRBS) was administered during the 2014 spring semester to a random sample of full-time, undergraduate, University of Delaware students.
+The College Risk Behaviors Study (CRBS) was administered during the 2015 spring semester to a random sample of full-time, undergraduate, University of Delaware students.
 Each was asked via email to follow an enclosed link and complete the online survey.
 These students were offered \$5 in flex credit as compensation for their time.
-By the end of the semester, 1,121 students chose to participate, corresponding to a 37% response rate, a rate equivalent to similar online surveys.
-Given the chance to specifically opt out of the survey, only 1% of students chose to do so.
+By the end of the semester, 1,220 students chose to participate, corresponding to a 41% response rate, a rate equivalent to similar online surveys.
+Given the chance to specifically opt out of the survey, less than 1% of students chose to do so.